nullfx/NullFX-Windows-Service-Editor/README.md

 ## Installing An Application as a service

-To install an application as a service simply:
+To install an application as a service:

 1. Provide the applications Service name
 2. Populate the applications Display name